raypeng/DGBDT/index.md

 }
 </pre>

-This eliminates sorting the data and also scans over histogram bins instead of data points.
-Since number of bins (set to a constant value like
-255) <<<< number of datapoints, this should provide a big performance when searching for split points.
+This eliminates data sorting and also scans over histogram bins instead of data points.
+Since number of bins (set to a constant value like 255), which is much less than the number of datapoints.
+This should provide a big performance gain when searching for split points.
 The main computation is now offloaded to building the initial histograms and constructing new histograms from old histograms.
 Our efforts in this project were to use parallelism to accelerate these two parts.
 Specifically, we were interested to see how fast we could make this algorithm